 Videos with a copyright cannot be digitized without written permission by the copyright holder.
 Some VHS movie producers like Disney made their tapes with Macrovision that blocks copies and transfers being made.

 At ARS Video, we have a tremendous amount of experience working with VHS tapes.
+We will review the tapes to give you an estimate based on the hours you have recorded and removing TV shows.
+We will apply a quantity discount at 10 hours and 25 hours and get your approval before we proceed.
+Finally, we keep a backup copy of all your files in case you need another copy in the future.
 It would be our pleasure to take your family footage and convert it to a digital format that is easier for you to watch.
 Contact us today to speak to a member of our team!
 It would be our honor to assist you.